lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/DiscordPlaceholders.md

 ## Return Value

-string with placeholders replaced.
-If no placeholders are found the original string is returned
+String with placeholders replaced.
+If no placeholders are found, the original string is returned

 ## See Also